Upcoming Watch Parties & Activations

 What is a Pride House?

 Modeled after traditional Olympic hospitality houses, a Pride House is a welcoming space for LGBTIQ+ athletes, fans, and allies during major international sporting events.
-It is a place to watch competitions, share the experience with others, learn about LGBTIQ+ participation in sports, address issues like homophobia in athletics, and foster stronger connections with the broader sports community.
+It is a place to watch competitions, share the experience with others, learn about LGBTIQ+ participation in sports, address issues such as homophobia in athletics, and foster stronger connections with the broader sports community.

 What will Pride House Boston include?